LiamChapman/basic-grunt-setup/README.md

 ### Watch (so you can do live compiling and tasks)
 	npm install grunt-contrib-watch --save-dev

+### Live Reload
+	http://livereload.com/ - So you can do automatic changes!

 #### Other notes
 I prefer to use compass over the native sass, along with susy for responsive grids.
 You'll need sass and compass installed to use the sass options.